An Alternative Explanation of the Subud Exercise in Psychological Terms

 physical world.
 In this light, our pre-human and human rationalities vary with

 the types of reality-maps they are based on.
-Pre-lingual rationality could be viewed
+Pre-lingual rationality could be

-time to make choices, assessing the outcomes — yet she’s a non-lingual
+takes time to make choices, assessing the outcomes — yet she’s a non-lingual

 creature.
 Scientists who study horses, wolves, dolphins, primates and so forth